 ...the results also showed that acupuncture may adjust FSH, LH, and E2 in two directions and raise the progesterone level, bringing them to normal.
 The animal experiments confirmed this result.
 Results showed that acupuncture may adjust endocrine function of the generative and physiologic axis of women, thus stimulating ovulation. (emphasis added)

 Furthermore, the study cited had no control groups and was very small (34 patients).
 The authors also make some unsubstantiated claims that Reddy doesn't mention, e.g., that acupuncture at the Chong and Ren channels "nourishes uterus to adjust the patient's axis function and recover ovulation."
 Also, we should note that researchers at the University of Oklahoma studied more than 97 patients who were getting in-vitro fertilization, some of whom were also getting acupuncture 25 minutes before and after the embryo was transferred from the test tube to the womb.
-The pregnancy rate of the group that did not receive acupuncture was 69.9 percent, while 43.8 percent of women in the group that did get acupuncture treatment did not conceive.
+The pregnancy rate of the group that did not receive acupuncture was 69.9 percent, while the rate for those who got acupuncture was 56.2 percent.

 Another highly touted study was done by the National Institutes of Health (NIH), which claimed in a press release headline that Acupuncture Relieves Pain and Improves Function in Knee Osteoarthritis.
 According to the NIH: